LiusGraysmoke/gw2chatbufferbuddy/README.md

 ## Options
 - *Continue Marker:* The character that will appear at the end of every post if another is to follow it,
-- *Include Continue Marker at Start of New Line:* Choose whether or not to include the continue marker at the start of every new line as well.
+- *Continue Marker at Start of New Line:* Choose whether or not to include the continue marker at the start of every new line as well.
 - *Post Format:*
   - Emote - Will Include /e at the beginning of each new line
   - Say/Party - Will not enter any additional characters at the start of a new line

+## Features
+You can manually force a new line by adding your Continue Marker of choice into the chat window.
+This was largely included for readability reasons when the program cuts off posts in awkward locations, like near transitions between action and speech.
+A manual continue will be ignored if it's within 25 characters of an existing break in the posts, whether manual or automated.
+(NOTE: If you utilize - as your continue marker AND as emphasis around words in your posts, this will cause unintended behavior.)

 ## Notes
 Personal Disclaimer: I'm a system administrator, not a web developer.
 I did the best I could with the knowledge I have.
 That said, pull requests from people more knowledgeable than me in HTML, PHP, and CSS are more than welcome!